-In addition to the legal proceedings in which the Company became involved as a result of the Company's acquisition of the CSD assets, the Company is also involved in certain legal proceedings related to environmental matters which have arisen for other reasons.
-The principal such legal proceedings include certain Superfund proceedings relating to sites owned by third parties where the Company (or a predecessor) has been named a PRP, and certain regulatory proceedings.
+In addition to the legal proceedings relating to the CSD assets, the Company is also involved in certain legal proceedings related to environmental matters which have arisen for other reasons.

 Superfund Sites Not Related to CSD Acquisition.
-The Company has been named as a PRP at 28 sites that are not related to the CSD acquisition.
-Fourteen of these sites involve two subsidiaries, which the Company acquired from ChemWaste, a former subsidiary of Waste Management, Inc. As part of that acquisition, ChemWaste agreed to indemnify the Company with respect to any liability of those two subsidiaries for waste disposed of before the Company acquired them.
+The Company has been named as a PRP at 29 sites that are not related to the CSD acquisition.
+Fourteen of these sites involve two subsidiaries which the Company acquired from ChemWaste, a former subsidiary of Waste Management, Inc. As part of that acquisition, ChemWaste agreed to indemnify the Company with respect to any liability of those two subsidiaries for waste disposed of before the Company acquired them.
 Accordingly, Waste Management is paying all costs of defending those two subsidiaries in those 14 cases, including legal fees and settlement costs.

-The Company's subsidiary which owns the Bristol, Connecticut facility is involved in one of the 28 Superfund sites.
+The Company's subsidiary which owns the Bristol, Connecticut facility is involved in one of the 29 Superfund sites.
 As part of the acquisition of that facility, the seller and its now parent company, Cemex, S.A., agreed to indemnify the Company with respect to any liability for waste disposed of before the Company acquired the facility, which would include any liability arising from Superfund sites.

-Eleven of the 28 Superfund sites involve subsidiaries acquired by the Company which had been designated as PRPs with respect to such sites prior to its acquisition of such subsidiaries.
+Eleven of the 29 Superfund sites involve subsidiaries acquired by the Company which had been designated as PRPs with respect to such sites prior to its acquisition of such subsidiaries.
 Some of these sites have been settled, and the Company believes its ultimate liability with respect to the remaining such sites will not be material to its result of operations, cash flow from operations or financial position.

-As of December 31, 2005 and 2004, the Company had reserves of \$0.2 million and \$0.2 million, respectively, for cleanup of Superfund sites not related to the CSD acquisition at which either the Company or a predecessor has been named as a PRP.
+As of December 31, 2006 and 2005, the Company had reserves of \$0.1 million and \$0.2 million, respectively, for cleanup of Superfund sites not related to the CSD acquisition or the Teris acquisition described below at which either the Company or a predecessor has been named as a PRP.
 However, there can be no guarantee that the Company's ultimate liabilities for these sites will not materially exceed this amount or that indemnities applicable to any of these sites will be available to pay all or a portion of related costs.
+Furthermore, in July 2006, the Company was informed of its involvement at a state Superfund site in Niagara Falls, New York where it may have incurred liability for past waste shipments.
+In February 2007, the New York State Department of Environmental Conservation issued an official Notice Letter pertaining to this site.
+The Company has not yet accrued any amount in respect of this potential liability because it is not yet possible to reasonably estimate a range of liability.